NoraEr/aws-three-tier-webapp/README.md

 ![architecture](https://github.com/NoraEr/aws-three-tier-webapp/blob/main/architecture/three-tier-webapp-architecture.png)

 ## Deployment steps
 - Setup: Created S3 bucket.
 Uploaded code for the application into S3.
-Setup IAM role required by EC2 instance
+Setup IAM role required by EC2 instance.
-- Networking: Created a custom VPC with public and private subnets, internet gateway, NAT gateway, route tables and security groups
+- Networking: Created a custom VPC with public and private subnets, internet gateway, NAT gateway, route tables and security groups.
 - Database Deployment: Deployed Amazon RDS MySQL Aurora database with a read replica for high availability.
 Configured instance by creating a database table.
 - Web server and application deployment: Configured EC2 instance via Session manager.
 Deployed EC2 instances using Amazon Machine Image (AMI).
 Attached the appropriate IAM role and security group.
 - Load balancing and auto-scaling: To maintain high availability, configured external and internal application load balancers.
-To ensure horizontal scalability, deployed auto-scaling groups with a minimum capacity of two instances.
+To ensure horizontal scalability, deployed auto-scaling groups with a minimum capacity of two instances in the web and application layers.